myeportal/LocalTown/README.md

 3. Key Components of LTB
 3.1 Local Digital Currency: Empowering Local Economies

-LTB introduces a unique digital currency, Local Town Blockchain Coin (LTBC), tailored for local transactions.
-LTBC not only facilitates frictionless exchanges within the community but also encourages residents to support local businesses.
+LTB introduces a unique digital currency, Local Town Blockchain Coin (LTB), tailored for local transactions.
+LTB not only facilitates frictionless exchanges within the community but also encourages residents to support local businesses.
 As LTBC circulates, it promotes a self-sustaining economy that retains more value within the community.

 3.2 Community Marketplace: Fostering Local Business Relationships